SHABIN-K/Quick/README.md

 - **Audio Call**: Make voice calls to other users 📞.
 - **Responsive**: Provides a user-friendly experience on various devices.
 - **Search Functionality**: Quickly find users and conversations 🔍.

+_All key features have been thoroughly tested using Playwright to ensure reliability and performance._

 ## Technologies Used 🛠️